Pre-Fortress-2/PF2-Website/_posts/blog/2021-10-16-smoke-bomb.md

 permalink: /:categories/the-truth-about-the-smoke-bomb/
 author: Cyanide
 ---
-The smoke bomb is a very misunderstood grenade, its functionality is quite clearly explained in the code, but it has been lost due to misconceptions and needless speculation, so let’s start from the very beginning.
+The smoke bomb is a very misunderstood grenade, its functionality is clearly explained in the code, but it has been lost due to misconceptions and needless speculation, so let’s start from the very beginning.

 To quickly bring everyone up to speed on how we have the code for the grenades; in 2012 the source code for the 2008 version of Source was publicly leaked, within the leak was the source code to TF2 (as well as other unused source files, such as the grenades).
 And specifically relevant here, it contained the code for the smoke bomb.

-The smoke bomb didn't function as a conventional grenade in the sense that it didn't produce a projectile when activated.
-There is also no proof that a projectile model existed had there been one, and a quick look at grenade's source code explains why.
+The smoke bomb didn't function as a conventional grenade, in the sense that it didn't produce a projectile when activated.
+There is no proof that a projectile model existed had there been one, and a quick look at grenade's source code explains why.
 To simplify, when a grenade is thrown it needs a projectile to be created, to do this every grenade has its own version of a function called `EmitGrenade` that creates it.

 However the smoke bomb does not actually produce a projectile here, insteads it executes the code below: